joomla-framework/application/docs/v1-to-v2-update.md

 ### CLI Classes Removed

 The `\Joomla\Application\AbstractCliApplication` and all `Joomla\Application\Cli` namespace classes have been removed.
 The new `joomla/console` package should be used going forward.

+### `$input` property moved to web application classes

+The `$input` property of `\Joomla\Application\AbstractApplication` has been moved to `\Joomla\Application\AbstractWebApplication` and is no longer required to create a minimal application.
+With the introduction of the `joomla/console` package, which does not use the `joomla/input` package to read the console input, it is no longer practical to require all application classes support this input API.